Suzanne (VOF de Kunst song): Other versions

 In 1984, Kosovo-Albanian singer Naser Gjinovci from the band Minatori recorded an Albanian-language version of "Suzanne", called "Mihane".

 In 1984, Adriano Celentano released the album I miei americani ("My Americans"), which consisted of Italian-language covers of mostly American hits, along with "Suzanne" by VOF de Kunst and "Michelle" by the Beatles.

 In 1985, Tzimis Panousis, a Greek Alternative Rock-Singer and Comedian, released a comedy version of this song in Greek language.
 His version was not about a marred date, but a marred visit in the brothel.

+In 1987, Americana Show, an Egyptian music group featuring Hisham Abbas, released an Arabic version of the song, retitled "Morgana" on their album, "Maganeen".
+Their version was not about the marred date of the original, but rather a retelling of the story of Ali Baba.

 In 1997, Serbian singer Igor Starović from the band "Divlji kesten" recorded a Serbian-language version of "Suzanne", called "Suzana".

 Colombian singer Luis Javier Piedrahita Gaviria (Fausto) recorded "Susana" in 1985 with Hispavox, which was popular in the eighties in Latin America.

-The Tamil-language song "Oh Sona" from the Indian film Vaali (1999) is unofficially based on "Suzanne".
+The Tamil-language song "Oh Sona" from the Indian film Vaalee (1999) is unofficially based on "Suzanne".